MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Experiments

 \subsection{In-Depth Analysis}

 This section contains further analysis of the evaluation of visual operations.

 \textbf{Reasoning-Enhanced Models vs. General Models:} To investigate whether reasoning-enhanced models outperform general models of similar size in visual operations, we conduct a comparative analysis between QVQ-72B-Preview and Qwen2.5-VL-72B-Instruct.
-Figure \ref{fig:qvq} reveals an interesting pattern: the reasoning-enhanced model demonstrates superior performance in multi-modal code generation of mathematical functions and multi-modal code deletion of line charts, but shows comparable or slightly inferior performance across other tasks.
+Figure \ref{fig:qvq} reveals an interesting pattern: the reasoning-enhanced model demonstrates superior performance in MCG of mathematical functions and MCE(Deletion) of line charts, but shows comparable or slightly inferior performance across other tasks.
 This performance disparity suggests that while reasoning enhancement effectively improves the model's reasoning capabilities, it does not necessarily translate to better performance in general visual operations.
 Such observation raises important questions about the specialization of model capabilities and the trade-offs between focused reasoning enhancement and general visual understanding.

 \textbf{Impact of In-Context Learning:} We investigate the effectiveness of in-context learning (ICL) using Qwen-VL-Max on geometric figures.
-As demonstrated in Figure \ref{fig:shot}, ICL significantly enhances performance in annotation and deletion tasks compared to zero-shot learning, which can be attributed to the relatively straightforward nature of these operations.
-However, when it comes to more complex tasks such as visual creation and modification, which involve diverse geometric elements (e.g., triangles, rectangles) and various line types (including parallel lines, perpendicular lines, angle bisectors, and median lines), ICL may introduce unintended noise.
+As demonstrated in Figure \ref{fig:shot}, ICL significantly enhances performance in MCE(Annotation) and MCE(Deletion) compared to zero-shot learning, which can be attributed to the relatively straightforward nature of these operations.
+However, when it comes to more complex tasks such as MCG and MCE(Modification), which involve diverse geometric elements (e.g., triangles, rectangles) and various line types (e.g., parallel, perpendicular, median lines and angle bisectors), ICL may introduce unintended noise.
 This complexity and the wide variability of possible operations can actually lead to performance degradation.